Fallingsheep1985/0.14_DamYouSteam_Multi/readme.md

 ////////////////////////////////////////////////////////////////
-//			INSTALL GUIDE - 0.13 - MULTI MADNESS
+//			INSTALL GUIDE - 0.14 DAM YOU STEAM
 ////////////////////////////////////////////////////////////////

-YOU MUST HAVE A EXISTING EPOCH 1.0.5.1 SERVER WORKING BEFORE USING THIS!!
+YOU MUST HAVE

+A EXISTING EPOCH 1.0.5.1 SERVER WORKING
+STEAM BETA 125548

+BEFORE USING THIS!!

-REPLACE YOUR SERVER PBO WITH THE ONE YOU JUST RENEAMED
+REPLACE YOUR SERVER PBO WITH THE ONE INCLUDED

-REPLACE YOUR MPMISSON PBO WITH THE ONE YOU JUST RENEAMED(IF YOU DONT USE A MPMISSION PBO REPLACE THE MISSON FOLDER)
+REPLACE YOUR MPMISSON PBO WITH THE ONE INCLUDED(IF YOU DONT USE A MPMISSION PBO REPLACE THE MISSON FOLDER)

-REPLACE YOUR HIVEEXT.DLL WITH THE ONE YOU JUST RENAMED
+REPLACE YOUR HIVEEXT.DLL WITH THE ONE INCLUDED

-RUN THE NEW.SQL ON YOUR DB (IT ADDS GEMS,HEMP AND RADIO TO GENERAL STORES)

-RUN THE MULTICHARACTER.SQL ON YOUR DB (ADDS SLOTS TO CHARTER TABLE)
+RUN THE MULTICHARACTER.SQL ON YOUR DB (ADDS SLOTS TO CHARACTER TABLE)

 THATS IT!